-In a recent article we wrote about stress in the workplace, how it was becoming more commonplace, the factors that were causing it and the steps an organisation might take to reduce its impact.
+In our article we wrote about stress in the workplace, how it was becoming more commonplace, the factors that were causing it and the steps an organisation might take to reduce its impact.
 Evidence from around the world left us in no doubt that stress was already a major challenge to both individuals and organisations.
 Then came Covid-19.

 The Covid-19 pandemic has without doubt increased the levels of stress being experienced by individuals.
 What makes this worse at the present time is that research has shown that stress impacts the immune system (see also the article from the American Psychological Association, the APA).
 Perhaps now more important than ever, in order to stay physically healthy it is essential that we take whatever action we can to help us reduce stress and mitigate its consequences.